Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 Conservative treatment includes non-surgical measures aimed at alleviating symptoms and slowing the progression of the disease:

-• Physiotherapy and special exercises: Targeted exercises can strengthen muscles and improve joint mobility.
-Physiotherapists can create individually tailored programs that address the specific needs of the patient.
+• Physiotherapy and special Übungen: Targeted Übungen can strengthen the musculature and improve joint mobility.
+Physiotherapists can create individually adapted programs that address the specific patient needs.

-• Medication therapy: Pain relievers and anti-inflammatory medications can alleviate symptoms.
-These include NSAIDs (non-steroidal anti-inflammatory drugs) and COX-2 inhibitors.
-In cases of severe pain, opioids and local cortisone injections may also be considered.
+• Medicationöse Therapy: Painkillers and anti-inflammatory medications can relieve the symptoms.
+This includes NSAIDs (non-steroidal anti-rheumatic drugs) and COX-2 inhibitors.
+For severe pain, opioids and local cortisone injections may also be considered.

-• Weight reduction and dietary adjustment: A healthy diet and weight reduction can reduce pressure on the joints.
-A calorie-reduced, nutrient-rich diet can help control weight and alleviate symptoms.
+• Weight Reduction and Ernährungsadjustment: A healthy Ernährung and weight reduction can reduce the pressure on the joints.
+A calorie-reduced, nutrient-rich Ernährung can help control weight and alleviate symptoms.

 Invasive treatment